mkamadeus/Labpro-Connection-Visualizer/README.md

 Without these libraries, this project can't be done as a whole:

-- React, bootstrapped with CRA (Create React App)
+- React, bootstrapped with CRA (Create React App).
 - Material UI, a React material design based component library.
 - Axios, for the implementation of a promise based HTTP requests.
 - react-d3-graph, a react component for showing a graph using d3.js by GitHub user [danielcaldas](https://github.com/danielcaldas/).